 CHATHAM, NJ – December 5, 2013 – Tribe Pictures is pleased to announce that its production of “Twice As” for Actavis, a global specialty pharmaceutical company, has won a total of five awards.

 This year, the film earned a Golden Eagle from the Spring 2013 CINE Awards, and an Award of Distinction from the 2013 Communicator Awards.

 The video previously won a Gold award at the Fall 2012 Aurora Awards competition in its Corporate Image/Identity category, a Silver award from the Telly Awards in its Pharmaceutical category, and an Award of Merit from the Accolade Competition for Sales/ Branding.

 With operations in more than 60 countries, the combination of Watson Pharmaceuticals and Actavis last year created the third largest generic drug company in the world.
-Prior to the formal approval to merger, the communications team at Watson, the acquiring company, which adopted the Actavis name after the acquisition was complete, challenged Tribe Pictures to deliver a powerful “day one” message.
+Prior to the formal approval to merger, the communications team at Watson, the acquiring company, which adopted the Actavis name after the acquisition was complete, challenged Tribe Pictures to deliver a powerful “day one” company merger message.

 “This merger was about global strength, opportunities and momentum – the combination of two growing companies into one exceptional global business,” said Charlie Mayr, Chief Communications Officer – Global for Actavis.
 “Tribe was the perfect partner to help us deliver those messages to all of our diverse audiences around the world.”